-“Now his older son was in the field.
-And as he came and drew near to the house, he heard music and dancing…But he was angry and would not go in: therefore came his father out, and intreated him.
-(Luke 15:25–28 NKJ).
+Now his elder son was in the field: and as he came and drew nigh to the house, he heard musick and dancing. ….
+And he was angry, and would not go in: therefore came his father out, and intreated him.
+(Luke 15:25–28 KJV)

 Recommended Read: Abba, Father